Rooke/sortable-challenge/README.md

   sense of Levenshtein or Jaro-Winkler) should be attempted with the model string.
 * Model strings are inconsistent in their use of various delimiters, e.g. spaces, dashes, and periods.
-For example, DSCS2100 should probably match DSC-S2100.
+To illustrate, DSCS2100 should probably match DSC-S2100.
 * Listings inconsistently include the product 'family' in the model string, especially among European listings e.g. "Sony Alpha